Aiptek ZAC-STD-5 Tripod

 This tripod only is rated to hold 2 kg (4.4 pounds).
 If you're the sort of goon who shoots big cameras or lenses, this light tripod won't hold it.
 I did try it with a Canon EOS 1V, 24-70mm L II and 540EZ flash (5.4 pounds or 2.4 kg) and it held, but I doubt it would hold it if I didn't have it well-balanced on the head.

-Hey, for under six bucks, this is a far better tripod to keep handy in boat, dorm, or school locker for whenever you might need one.
+Hey, for fifteen bucks, this is a far better tripod to keep handy in boat, dorm, or school locker for whenever you might need one.
 Your big tripod is less than worthless if it isn't with you.
 Stick one of these in your kid's stroller or backpack so you have it if you need it.
-Use them as stocking stuffers, who knows, for six bucks as long as they stay on sale, you're in!

 Help me help you top

 I support my growing family through this website, as crazy as it might seem.